 Tax Exemptions represent the elimination of a certain type of tax.
 Examples: Homestead Exemption, Nonprofit Tax-Exempt Status, Personal Exemption

 There are a few things to remember before diving into analyzing a change in taxes.
-First, IMPLAN data estimates for all components of Value Added (including Taxes on Production and Imports, less subsidies (TOPI) and Other Property Income (OPI)) come from state and county level data sources which are at least at the 3-digit NAICS level of detail.
+First, IMPLAN data estimates for all components of Value Added (including Taxes on Production and Imports, Net of Subsidies (TOPI) and Other Property Income (OPI)) come from state and county level data sources which are at least at the 3-digit NAICS level of detail.
 However, the distributions of these Value Added impacts (by component) amongst the types of tax are not Industry-specific.
 This means that portion of Output IMPLAN estimates an Industry spends on TOPI and OPI will be specific to that Industry, but the distribution of TOPI and OPI would be the same whether it was computers, tourism, tobacco, or forest products, regardless of differing tax rates between those industries.
 Logically, forest products or mining would have a higher proportion of severance taxes compared to computers or tobacco, but that level of detail does not show up in IMPLAN.
 It is up to the analyst to make adjustments as necessary.